 Start taking magnesium and chromium as supplements because they help reduce the sugar craving.

-Homoeopathic remedies can also be used alongside theses supplements to help you manage any cravings and consult a homoeopath who can recommend the best remedy to suit your individual needs.
-Please note that it’s harder to stop sugar if you are eating inflammatory foods such as wheat and cows milk and they can trigger sugar cravings.
+Homoeopathic remedies can also be used alongside these supplements to help you manage any cravings and consult a homoeopath who can recommend the best remedy to suit your individual needs.
+Please note that it’s harder to stop sugar if you are eating inflammatory foods such as wheat and cow’s milk and they can trigger sugar cravings.

 Pill-induced PCOS – The birth pill can cause PCOS for two reasons, firstly the pill can cause insulin resistance and secondly it suppresses ovulation.
 Too much insulin stimulates your pituitary gland to make more LH which further stimulates androgen production.
 Finally, too much insulin reduces sex hormone-binding globulin thereby liberating too much testosterone.
 Signs of insulin resistance include apple-shaped obesity (carrying excess weight around the waist).
 If you’re not overweight a blood test can show insulin levels.
 Ask your doctor for a fasting insulin test if you suspect this is happening for you.